GoMining token (GMT) Market Cap Achieves $64.03 Million

-GoMining token (CURRENCY:GMT) traded flat against the U.S. dollar during the twenty-four hour period ending at 0:00 AM E.T. on February 25th.
-One GoMining token coin can now be bought for about $0.44 or 0.00000702 BTC on popular exchanges.
-During the last week, GoMining token has traded flat against the U.S. dollar.
-GoMining token has a total market capitalization of $64.03 million and approximately $2.05 million worth of GoMining token was traded on exchanges in the last day.
+GoMining token (CURRENCY:GMT) traded flat against the US dollar during the 1 day period ending at 21:00 PM ET on February 26th.
+In the last seven days, GoMining token has traded flat against the US dollar.
+One GoMining token coin can currently be bought for about $0.44 or 0.00000702 BTC on major cryptocurrency exchanges.
+GoMining token has a total market cap of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.